 Sunwar is usually written with the Devanagari alphabet in Nepal.
 It is used in literature, newspapers and periodicals, although few Sunwar speakers can read their language.
 It is also used on the radio and in other media.

-In Sikkim Sunwar is sometimes written with the Jenticha alphabet, which was invented in 1942.
+In Sikkim, Sunwar is sometimes written with the Sunuwar or Jenticha alphabet, which was invented in 1942.
 It is used in newspapers, academic works and other printed material.

 Another script for Sunwar, known as Tikamuli, was invented in 2005, and is used to some extent in Nepal.